 I am a research scientist at the Institute of Biophysics of the Italian National Research Council (CNR).
-My main interest is the application of computational models to the solution of open problems in biology and medicine, such as protein-protein and protein-drug interactions.
-Molecular dynamics and statistical learning are among the methods used: see e.g. publications here and videos here and here.
+My main interest is the application of computational models to open problems in biology and medicine, such as protein-protein and protein-drug interactions.
+I use molecular dynamics and statistical methods, among others - see e.g. publications here.
 My background includes statistical learning, software and hardware engineering, and high-performance computational architectures.

-Between 2008 and 2011 I have been a post-doctoral research assistant in the Computational Biophysics Group at the University Pompeu Fabra of Barcelona (GRIB-IMIM-UPF), where I modeled protein-protein and protein-drug interactions through large-scale all-atom simulations, enabled by accelerated (GPUs) and distributed computing architectures (BOINC and GPUGRID.net).
-In 2009 I was awarded a 3-year Beatriu de Pinós grant from the Generalitat de Catalunya for the study of unstructured proteins' interactions.
-Before 2008 I was with the Laboratory for Biomedical Informatics "Mario Stefanelli" of the University of Pavia, where I conducted research on data mining for telemedicine and adaptive human-computer interaction, including wearable sensors (e.g. MyHeart) and speech (e.g. AdaRTE, Homey).
+Between 2008 and 2011 I have been a post-doctoral research assistant in the Computational Biophysics Group at the University Pompeu Fabra of Barcelona (GRIB-IMIM-UPF), where I modeled protein-protein and protein-drug interactions through large scale all-atom simulations, enabled by accelerated (GPUs) and distributed computing architectures (BOINC and GPUGRID.net).
+In 2009 I was awarded a 3-year Beatriu de Pinós grant by the Generalitat de Catalunya for the in silico characterization of unstructured proteins.
+Before 2008 I was with the Laboratory for Biomedical Informatics "Mario Stefanelli" of the University of Pavia, where I conducted research on data mining for wearable rehabilitation sensors (e.g. MyHeart) and language.

 I have a degree in Physics (University of Pisa, 2001) and a PhD in Bioengineering and Bioinformatics (University of Pavia, 2005).